-In addition, we investigated the effects of land-use change and climate-change separately, meaning that we did not consider the combined effects these threats.
-However, human threats act in combination (Segan et al. 2016; Harfoot et al. 2021; Capdevila et al. 2022a), and a number of confounding factors and threats that we could not account for could possibly influence species responses in our work.
+In addition, we investigated sensitivity to climate change and land use separately, meaning that we did not consider the combined effects of these pressures.
+However, human pressures act in combination (Segan et al. 2016; Harfoot et al. 2021; Capdevila et al. 2022a), and a number of confounding factors and threats that we could not account for could possibly influence species’ sensitivity.
 For example, larger species might be more sensitive to warming than smaller species (Merckx et al. 2018; Hantak et al. 2021), but they could also be better able to persist in fragmented landscapes, such that habitat fragmentation and climate warming may have opposite effects on the responses of such species.
 Further, larger species might also be disproportionally exposed to other threats such as overexploitation and human-wildlife conflicts (Ripple et al. 2014, 2017).
-It emerges that interactions among traits, among types of pressures, and among traits and pressures should ideally be considered together to understand species responses to human disturbances (Hantak et al. 2021); however, considering all these effects simultaneously may be challenging because of data limitation issues, model complexity, and difficulty in assessing and disentangling individual and interactive effects.
+Interactions among traits, among types of pressure, and among traits and pressures should ideally be considered together to understand species’ responses to human disturbances (Hantak et al. 2021).
+However, considering all these effects simultaneously may be challenging because of data-limitation issues, model complexity, and difficulty in assessing and disentangling individual and interactive effects.

-Further, we were unable to consider intraspecific variation in this work.
-Intraspecific variation and potential for acclimation and evolutionary adaptation are likely important determinants of species ability to cope with to human disturbance (Carlson et al. 2014; Rohr et al. 2018), but considering such effects was beyond the scope of this study, and is also challenging because of the lack of available data.
+We were also unable to consider intraspecific variation in this work.
+Intraspecific variation and potential for acclimation and evolutionary adaptation are likely important determinants of species’ ability to cope with human disturbance (Carlson et al. 2014; Rohr et al. 2018), but considering such effects is challenging because of the lack of available data.

-Overall, our results indicate that land-use and climate change non-randomly affect terrestrial vertebrates, which is likely to have important consequences for ecosystem functioning.
+Overall, our results indicate that the effects of climate change and land use are likely to impact terrestrial vertebrates non-randomly with respect to their ecological characteristics, which is likely to have important consequences for ecosystem functioning.
 For instance, declines in occurrence probability of certain dietary groups under land-use change, such as invertebrate eaters, could have consequences for ecosystem services such as pest control.

-To conclude, we conducted a correlative assessment of the effects of traits and geographical range area on species responses to land-use and on climate-change sensitivity.
+To conclude, we conducted a correlative assessment of the association between ecological characteristics and species sensitivity to climate change and land use.
 Our framework relies on the use of spatial data (a space-for-time substitution for land-use change, and geographical distributions for climate-change sensitivity), which are snapshots of biodiversity in time.
-Further work could help elucidate the mechanisms behind species responses to human threats, in particular, the mechanistic links between species traits and species responses to environmental change.
-In this regard, long-term population data and demographic models may help develop a better mechanistic understanding of how traits influence species responses to environmental change (Hernández-Yáñez et al. 2022) and of the persistence of animal populations in the face of human-driven change (Spooner et al. 2018; Capdevila et al. 2022b).
+Further work could help elucidate the mechanistic links between species traits and responses to environmental change, perhaps supported by long-term population data and demographic models (Hernández-Yáñez et al. 2022).

 References